Cruciate Ligament Surgery

 1. PAIN RELIEF

-We want to do as much as possible to reduce pain after surgery, and the use of pain relief before, during, and after surgery greatly improves comfort levels in the post-op periods..
+We want to do as much as possible maintain comfort levels and reduce pain after surgery.
+The use of pain relief before, during, and after surgery greatly improves comfort levels in the post-op periods.
+Adequate pain relief also promotes a faster return to function and improved mobility which can aid the healing process and general well-being.

-Opioids: Two Methadone pain relief injections would have been given both before and after surgery today.
+Opioids: Methadone pain relief injections are given prior to surgery and again upon, recovery and prior to going home.
 Fentanyl Pain Patch: A stronger opioid pain relief patch has also been been applied after surgery and will last for 5-7 days.

 Some pets may experience a degree of nausea and go off their food in which case the patch may need to be removed sooner.

 It is important to make sure that your pet is not able to chew or remove the Fentanyl patch as ingestion of any part of the patch can lead to an overdose of Fentanyl.
-Symptoms can include salivating, vomiting, increased sedation, disorientation.
-If this occurs please contact us immediately or the Animal Emergency Center (AEC – Mount Waverley ) should we not be open.
+They should also not be allowed to lick the skin for a day or two after the patch is removed.
+Adverse symptoms can include salivating, vomiting, increased sedation, disorientation.
+If this occurs please contact us immediately or the Animal Emergency Center (AEC – Mount Waverley ) should we not be open. ( Gloves should be worn if attempting to remove the patch at home)

-Anti-inflammatory Medication: An anti-inflammatory injection has also been given immediately after surgery.
-In addition, there will be an oral take home course of pain relief and ant inflammatory medication, please give as directed.
-These will be needed for about 4 weeks post op, depending on their progress and extend of the damage.
+Anti-inflammatory Medication: An anti-inflammatory injection is given immediately after surgery.
+In addition, there will be an oral take home course of ant-inflammatory medication provided, please give as directed.
+These will be needed for about 2-4 weeks post op, depending on your pet’s progression and extend of the damage. (generally this will start the day after surgery)

-Gabapentin: Please start this on the first night after returning home from surgery.
 Gabapentin can help with pain, but also helps to reduce any added stress during the first few days after surgery.
+Please start this on the first night after returning home from surgery.

-Joint injections: Additional measures such as intra-articular pain relief plus a local anaesthetic has also been used during surgery to provided added comfort in the immediate post-operative period.
+Joint injections: Additional measures such as an intra-articular local anaesthetic has also been used during surgery to provided added comfort in the immediate post-operative period.

 2. ANTIBIOTICS

-We follow the gold standard of three intravenous antibiotic injections given before, during and after surgery.
+We follow the gold standard of infection prevention by providing three intravenous antibiotic injections given before, during and after surgery.

-Ensuring that your pet is not able to lick the wound will also greatly reduce the risk of wound infection.
+It is very important that your pet is not able to lick or chew at the wound as this will greatly reduce the risk of wound infection.
+A wound dressing will be used, but an Elizabethan collar would be recommended until the wound has healed ( 10-14 days)

 3. JOINT SUPPORT

 All joint surgery patients will have a 4-week course of Synovan included with their procedure.
 Synovan also known as Pentosan is a treatment that helps joint healing by improving joint lubrication, reducing inflammation and pain, and promoting cartilage repair.
-Regular injections will aid the healing process in the short-term following surgery, but more importantly they can reduce the progression of arthritis, reduce pain and inflammation and subsequent degenerative joint disease that develops following damage to the cruciate ligament.
+Regular injections will aid the healing process in the short-term following surgery, but more importantly they can reduce the progression of arthritis, reduce pain and inflammation and subsequent degenerative joint disease that develops following Cruciate ligament disease/damage.
+(Synovan will commence the week after surgery)

 REHABILITATION / POST-OP MANAGEMENT

-The Recovery period is as important as the surgery.
-We include a 4-week Rehab program tailored to each individual’s rate of recovery.
+Because the Recovery period is as important as the surgery.
+We include a 4-week follow up visits and a Rehab program tailored to each individual’s rate of recovery.
+These visits will give us an opportunity to adjust their medication and assess their progress.
 This will involve 4 weekly day visits in to the hospital.

 During these sessions a combination of techniques are used to improve healing and comfort levels